• Skip to main content

 • Not too sweet: This bread is just sweet enough without being too sweet.
 There isn't too much sugar in it so it's great for an afternoon snack.

-• Great texture: The pears give the bread added texture and give the bread a flavor boost.
+• Great texture: The pears give the bread added texture and a flavor boost.

 Ingredient Notes